-Amazon Author Central is a fantastic promotional tool for self-published authors, but why oh why does Amazon persist with a separate Amazon Author Central page for the UK?
+Amazon Author Central is a fantastic promotional tool for self-published authors.

-Why are UK authors penalised by having their Amazon Author Central pages so totally disconnected from the rest of the Amazon world?
+Why are UK authors penalized by having their Amazon Author Central UK pages so totally disconnected from the rest of the Amazon world?

-Why do they have to duplicate everything, including their author profile and bio and editorial reviews, from their Amazon Author Central pages on the UK to the US site?
+Why do authors have to duplicate everything, including their author profile and bio and editorial reviews, from their Amazon Author Central account UK pages to the Amazon Central US site?

 In reverse, why do authors outside the UK have to set up a separate UK page to reach UK potential readers?

 Does the UK have an Amazon problem?
 Or does Amazon have a UK problem?

-These two press released from the time, tell this part of the story.
-(Be patient as I found the first press release was a little slow to load.
+These two press headlines from the time tell this part of the story.

-Ok, so these press releases are nearly twenty years old, but they do begin to tell the story of why Amazon UK is so separated from the rest of the Amazon world, and why Amazon Author Central UK is (still) on the outer.
+But they do begin to tell the story of why Amazon UK is so separated from the rest of the Amazon world.
+And why Author Central UK is (still) on the outer.

-Many new UK self-publishing authors may not realise that when they post their book buy links from their Amazon UK page, no one outside of the UK can buy it.
+Many new UK self-publishing authors don’t realize that when they post their Amazon book pages buy links from their Amazon UK page, no one outside of the UK can buy their book.

 Worse still is that Amazon UK DOES NOT share book reviews from the Amazon UK store onto the Amazon US store.

-Why are UK reader reviews only accessible to an author if he or she goes to the trouble of setting up a separate UK author page?
+Why are UK reader reviews only accessible to a non-UK author if they go to the trouble of setting up a separate UK author page?
 It’s a fragmented nightmare for a book publisher.

 Why are book rankings separated?

-On my US (the whole of the world in fact) Amazon Central author page, I can get my book and author rankings, but they are minus any UK data.
+On the book tab of my US (the whole of the world, in fact) Amazon Central account page, I can get my book and author rankings, but they are minus any UK data.

-Then if I go to my UK (only UK) Amazon Central author page, I can get my book rankings, but there is no author ranking.
-So much for being central!
+Then, if I go to my UK (only UK) Amazon Central account page, I can get my book sales rank, but there is no author ranking.
+So much for being central.

 While Amazon UK operates on a separatist model, it can only hurt UK self-publishing ebook authors.
-For those authors outside the UK, it’s just simply a pain in the neck.
+For those authors outside the UK, it is simply a real pain in the neck.

-And then there are even more un-central Amazon Author Central locations
+And then there are even more un-central Author Central locations

-If the confusion between Amazon Central US and UK is not bad enough for authors, did you know that you can have even more decentralized pages on Amazon DE in Germany, Amazon FR in France and Amazon JP in Japan?
+If the confusion between Amazon Central US and UK is not bad enough for many authors, did you know that you can have even more decentralized pages on Amazon DE in Germany, Amazon FR in France, and Amazon JP in Japan?

-Oddly enough, however, although Australia has an Amazon Kindle store, it does not have an Amazon Author Central page of its own, so Australian authors miss out completely.
+Oddly enough, however, although Australia has an Amazon Kindle store, it does not have an Author Central page of its own as yet.

-But, wouldn’t this all be so much easier if Amazon Author Central was, well, you know, Central?
+But wouldn’t it all be so much easier if Amazon Author Central was, well, you know, Central?